sorelsh/Weather/README.md

 # Weather Forecast

-visual application for Weather Forecast.<p>
+visual streamlit application for Weather Forecast.<p>
 brifly about the app:<br>
 The countries are loaded from [API](https://documenter.getpostman.com/view/1134062/T1LJjU52).
 After selecting a country, the capital city is loaded from API.
 <br>you can enter another city for the selected country.
 If the entered city is valid (weather forecast was retrieved),